PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## IX.
 Creating your pull request

-Now that your test is ready, you want to add it to the PrestaShop tests campaign !
+Now that your test is ready, you want to add it to the PrestaShop tests campaign!
 You can create a pull request by following the [contribution guidelines](https://github.com/PrestaShop/PrestaShop#contributing).
 As usual, thanks a lot for helping this Open Source project.

-Link to the PR used for this example : [#20280](https://github.com/PrestaShop/PrestaShop/pull/20280).
+Link to the PR used for this example: [#20280](https://github.com/PrestaShop/PrestaShop/pull/20280).